BoltzExchange/boltz-backend/docs/libraries.md

----
-description: >-
+# 📙 Libraries

 Integrating Boltz API is involved and not to be underestimated.
 To save on time and resources, we highly recommend exploring the different library options for Boltz API below.
----

-# 📙 Libraries

 ## TypeScript